 As to macro trends for the office market, the vacancy rate in the overall market has still not made a turnaround, as many companies are adopting a hybrid work style of in-office and telecommuting, and it is expected that movement due to various needs such as downsizing, consolidation, expansion, and location improvement will continue.
 Although DOI has been steadily acquiring solid new demand mainly from small and medium-sized companies, for the time being, it is striving to maintain occupancy rates by flexibly pursuing leasing within the current market scope, without adhering to the conventional strategy of targeting top rents.
-Therefore, DOI considers that maintaining/improving competitiveness of buildings to qualify as prime offices that can increase the productivity of employees and accommodate needs of the times and environment will be the future issue, and is determined to continue carrying out operational management under the following policy.
+Given that office needs are likely to change by company as work-style and workplace diversify, DOI considers that maintaining/improving competitiveness of buildings to qualify as prime offices that can increase the productivity of employees and accommodate needs of the times and environment will be the future issue, and is determined to continue carrying out operational management under the following policy.